-If you are considering or already burn wood in either an open fire or wood burning stove in Cambridge the following information may be of interest.
-It provides advice on choosing the right stove, sourcing good quality wood plus tips and hints on efficient burning and getting the best from your stove.
+The following information provides advice on choosing the right stove, sourcing good quality wood plus tips and hints on efficient burning and getting the best from your stove.

 - We all breathe the same air – information leaflet from Burn Right on getting the best from your fire or stove

 - Hetas – Advice leaflets stoves and fuel

 - Find a chimney sweep in your area – Visit the Guild of Master Chimney Sweeps

-- Wood burning stoves approved for use in SCAs
+- Wood burning stoves approved for use in smoke control areas

 Smoke control orders do not apply to domestic bonfires, however under certain circumstances they can be deemed a statutory nuisance.